Catfriend1/syncthing-lite/README.md

 ⚠️ We assume no liability for data corruption or loss, although we make every effort to deliver quality.

-This project is an Android app, that works as a client for a [Syncthing][1] share (accessing Syncthing devices in the same way a client-server file sharing app accesses its proprietary server).
+This is an Android app which you can use as a client to access [Syncthing][1] shares offered by remote devices.
+It works similar to file sharing apps  accessing their server.

-This is a client-oriented implementation, designed to work online by downloading and uploading files from an active device on the network instead of synchronizing a local copy of the entire repository.
-Due to that, you will see a sync progress of 0% at other devices (and this is expected).
-This is quite different from the way the [Syncthing-Fork][2] app works, and it's useful for those devices that cannot or do not wish to download the entire repository (for example, mobile devices with limited storage available, wishing to access a syncthing share).
+This is a client-oriented implementation, designed to work online by downloading and uploading files from an active device on the network instead of synchronizing a local copy of the entire folder.
+Due to that, you will see a sync progress of 0% at other devices which is expected.
+This is useful for devices where you don't want to download the entire contents of a shared folder.
+For example, mobile devices with limited storage available where you like to access a syncthing shared folder.
+This is quite different from the way the [Syncthing-Fork][2] app works.

-This project is based on syncthing-java (which is in this repository too), a java implementation of Syncthing protocols.

-Due to the behaviour of this App and the [behaviour of the Syncthing Server](https://github.com/syncthing/syncthing/issues/5224), you can't reconnect for some minutes if the App was killed (due to removing from the recent App list) or the connection was interrupted.
+Please note that for technical reasons you can't reconnect via relay connection for some minutes after the app was closed.
+This may happen due to removing from the recent apps list, force close or an interrupted connection to remote device.
+More info about Syncthing's behaviour can be found on this [ticket](https://github.com/syncthing/syncthing/issues/5224).

-This does not apply to local discovery connections.
+This constraint does not apply for connections directly established through the local network.

 ## Translations